pnts/methodandmatter/source/writing/essays/reflection-and-meaning-making.html.md

 olink: "/words-make-worlds"
 ---

-Welcome to 🌍 [Words Make Worlds](https://methodandmatter.com/words-make-worlds), Issue 11!
-I'm [Andi](https://methodandmatter.com/about), and this week we continue our journey through the stages of the coaching process, taking a look at the role of reflection and meaning making in a coaching conversation (the "So What?" part of the process model).
-If you are just joining us you might want to start with [Issue 9 - The Coaching Process](https://methodandmatter.com/words-make-worlds/009/) and then check out [Issue 10 - Noticing and Exploring](https://methodandmatter.com/words-make-worlds/010/).

-## The Idea

 > "Reflection, a key aspect of coaching, involves helping the individual stop and remember the action in which they have been engaged, think through the details, consider what worked and what did not work and consider the causes and implications of the same.
 Reflection seems to be most effective when done in the presence of others."

 A quick summary of where we're at in the coaching process: you've set the focus of the conversation, you've done some exploration work to facilitate deeper awareness, and you've widened the field of inquiry to invite new perspectives by using open and honest questions.
 The conversation so far has shed light on the underlying dynamics, assumptions, or perceptions that supports the current behavior of the person you are working with, behavior they may want to change.
 Essentially what you have done up to this point is to increase the amount of _information_ available to be used as material in the coaching conversation.